cinnyapp/cinny/README.md

 npm run build # Compiles the app into the dist/ directory
 ```

-You can then copy the files to a webserver's webroot of your choosing as noted above.
+You can then copy the files to a webserver's webroot of your choice.
 To serve a development version of the app locally for testing, you may also use the command `npm start`.

 ### Running with Docker